 Managing 3rd party rental equipment and personnel is an additional large opportunity area with a significant amount of waste.
 Depending on a number of variables, the numbers can reach up to 10% of the annual OPEX / CAPEX and may translate into tens of millions in losses every year.
 Since the focus has always been in getting the job done and ensuring safety and reliability is achieved, the priority shifts away from “sending the equipment back”, to the next “urgent” job.
 What this have resulted in is equipment been laying around in the jetty or a campsite, or a drilling rig, for no reason - the diagram below illustrates the concept.
 This effect was multiplied and became more evident in the latest industry downturn, when there are fewer people to handle the same workload, due to redundancies.

 Ensuring the most effective flow and storage of materials is challenging and it does not necessarily mean that taking best practices and applying them is a panacea.

 Where do significant real opportunities exist?
 First and foremost, understanding the materials demand characteristics is very important and a very clear distinction should be made between 1) Project driven materials management and 2) Operations / Asset driven materials management.
-In project driven demand, most of the materials are one-off purchases and the uncertainty risk is very high, which result in material availability risk.
-Hence, the focus of ensuring availability creates contingencies and surplus that may be magnified when organizations work in silo, i.e. BUs or departments all buying contingency.
-According to a AT Kearny study most of the CAPEX projects contain 10% of contingency materials, with 50% of those being not utilized, scrapped or disposed otherwise.
-This is a large cost waste, e.g. on a US$ 1b project, this represent circa US$ 50m.
+In project-driven demand, most of the materials are one-off purchases and the uncertainty risk is very high, which result in material availability risk.
+Hence, the focus of ensuring availability creates contingencies and surplus that may be magnified when organizations work in a silo, i.e. BUs or departments all buying contingency.
+According to an AT Kearny study, most of the CAPEX projects contain 10% of contingency materials, with 50% of those being not utilized, scrapped or disposed of otherwise.
+This is a large cost waste, e.g. on a US$ 1b project, this represents circa US$ 50MM.